 If you spend any time in a church, you’ll discover a conglomeration of flawed and imperfect folks, with plenty of weaknesses and shortcomings.
 It’s easy to look at our brothers and sisters and see their warts and blemishes.
 Yet the perfect One, the holy One, the One without a single imperfection doesn’t look on his people the way we often do.
 Look what he says through David in Psalm 16:3:

-It?s amazing that God calls his children the ?excellent? or ?majestic? ones.
-Often I don?t feel particularly majestic.?
-I picture Jesus pointing me out to Gabriel saying, ?Look, Gabriel, there?s one of my majestic ones,? then I hear the angel say, ?Who, him??
-Look at him nodding off in his devotions.?
-And wait till he sees the dent his son put in his car.?
-Then you?ll really see how majestic he is.?
+It is amazing that God calls his children the “excellent” or “majestic? ones.
+Often I don’t feel particularly majestic.
+I picture Jesus pointing me out to Gabriel saying, “Look, Gabriel, there’s one of my majestic ones,” then I hear Gabriel say, “Who, him?
+Look at him nodding off in his devotions.
+And wait till he sees the dent his wife put in his car.
+Then you’ll really see how majestic he is.”

-If God sees his children in this way, then I need to as well.?
-If God so delights in the saints, then so should I.?
-May I never view a brother as a bother.?
-If the saints are delightful, I should long to fellowship with them, serve them, and give my life for them.
+If God sees his children in this way, then we need to as well.
+If God so delights in the saints, then so should we.
+If the saints are delightful, we should long to fellowship with them, serve them, and give our lives for them.